rccsawa11/CIS18A_Final/README.md

 with the flow chart as an image and project reflections, program goals, functionality and target audience-

 including the strengths and weaknesses of the program and my outlook for program future improvement.

+There is also the zip file I will also attach.